scardo91/MasterThesis/readme.txt

 This repository contains the sources (C and Matlab) to implement a simple lossy color coder for dyniamic pointclouds based on Octree decomposition and RAHT (Microsoft) and to evaluate Rate Distortion and Computational performances.

+Thesis.pdf file contains some theoretical background, the state-of-art in 3D model compression, our implementation in detail and the results obtained.

+slides.pdf its a short presentation of the work we have done.

 The core of the coder is implemented in C while the preprocessing procedure is performed using Matlab.

 PROCEDURE: